 Similarly, the other employers and self-employed workers must inform the employer with the main authority and the other employers of the hazards and risk factors that their work may cause at the workplace.
 They must also play their part in ensuring that the activities do not endanger the health or safety of others in the workplace.
 In addition, each employer must take care of their own employees in accordance with the obligations of the Occupational Safety and Health Act.

-Occupational safety instructions for the construction industry employer
+Instructions for the construction industry employer

 The employer must be aware of the dangers of the construction industry.
-The basis of occupational safety is the assessment of work-related hazards.
+The basis of safety is the assessment of work-related hazards.
 The employer must continuously monitor the work environment and identify work-related hazards and assess their harmfulness to the health of workers.

 The employer must arrange for the employee to receive work orientation, adequate training, and guidance on how to work safely at the worksite.